 Difficulty & terrain

 We rate this trip as Moderate to Strenuous.
 Demanding cycling in areas where you cannot avoid steep and extended ascents of up to 750 m.
-The daily distances are approximately 40 – 50 km, with an average elevation gain of 700 m (read more about difficulty grades).
+The daily distances are approximately 40 – 50 km (read more about difficulty grades).
 The trip is most suitable for cyclists with some previous experience, who are in good physical shape and can train well before the tour.
 You can also rent an E-bike which makes the trip practically accessible to everybody.

 When to go

-The tour can depart on any day of the week from 22nd March to 15th June and 11th September to 26th October; the blackout periods are 5-17 April, 8-15 May, 16 June – 31 August.
-1-10 September is on request.
+The tour can depart on any day of the week from 22nd March to 15th June and 11th September to 26th October; the blackout periods are 27 March – 10 April and 16 June – 31 August.
+The period of 1-10 September is on request.
 Weather is most pleasant in the spring and autumn, July and August can be quite hot.

 Click to view travel options